pbmacintyre/RCCP_free/readme.txt

 5. Manager Subscribers list display
 6. Newsletter Signup Widget on Public side of website
 7. Call Me Request Widget on Public side of website
+8. Embedded Team Messaging interface
-== Changelog ==
+9. Sending a team message to the Team Messaging web interface == Changelog ==
 = 1.0 =
 * Initial version
+= 1.4 =
-== Upgrade Notice ==
+* Added in the Team Messaging (Glip) API / embedded tool == Upgrade Notice ==
 == Contribute ==
 If you find this useful and if you want to contribute, here are some ways: